MercuriusXeno/wand_workshop/readme.txt

 Place a flask on the altar and then offer the rest of the recipe.

 Any Flask <- Any Flask = Kept Flask with combined capacity and contents.
 Beware reactions.
-Any Flask <- Emerald Tablet = Kept Flask with "Heavy", becoming unbreakable.
+Any Flask <- Kiauskivi = Kept Flask with "Tempered", becoming unbreakable.
+Any Flask <- Vuoksikivi = Kept Flask with "Flooding", one click dumps its contents.
+Fill Rate massively increased (does this do anything?)
-Any Flask <- Stone Tablet = Kept Flask with "Inert", reduces reactivity by 20.
+Any Flask <- Emerald Tablet = Kept Flask with "Inert", reduces reactivity by 20.
 (Set to 0 if default) (Reactive and Inert cancel out)
 Any Flask <- Book = Kept Flask with "Reactive", increases reactivity by 20.
 Stacks up to 4.
-(Reactive and Inert cancel out) Any Flask <- Notes on Grand Alchemy = Kept Flask with "Remote", the mouth of the flask is also the mouse cursor.
+(Reactive and Inert cancel out) Any Flask <- Ukkoskivi = Kept Flask with "Remote", the mouth of the flask is also the mouse cursor.
+Any Flask <- Henkevä Potu = Kept Flask with "Transmuting", convert other materials to the dominant flask material.
+Can't be changed.

 (I may expand upon this list, if I get the urge.
 This felt like a good place to stop and test.)